-Best Z Wave Thermostats 2018: The Most Complete List You’ll Find
+Best Z Wave Thermostat: The Most Complete List You’ll Find

 A smart home is not complete without a smart thermostat.
 In fact, I believe that a smart thermostat is the most important part of your smart home.
 It can have the most noticeable effect on your comfort and your energy bill.